Food Stamps: What Is the Most Money You Can Make To Qualify?

 In 2022, applications are up again, but this time around, inflation and rising prices are to blame.

 If you or someone you know is experiencing food insecurity, it’s important to understand how the United States Department of Agriculture (USDA) — which runs SNAP — classifies income.
 It’s also important to know the limits the USDA places on the amount of money recipients can earn in order to qualify.
+Keep reading to find out how much income you can earn while still being eligible for the program previously known as food stamps.

 The USDA has standards for two income categories: gross income and net income.
 Most families have to meet the limit thresholds for both to qualify for benefits.
 Gross income is “a household’s total, non-excluded income, before any deductions have been made,” according to the USDA.
 Net income is “gross income minus allowable deductions.”